mitcshi/mitcshi.github.io/_pages/publications.md

 * Link prediction in supply chain networks: An analysis of graph-based and tabular-based methods (with X. Su, R. Luo, and Q. Geng), 2025

 * Seeing through the haze: Estimating corporate Scope 3 emissions from incomplete ESG data (with X. Su, R. Luo, and Q. Geng), 2025

+* Overreaction and underreaction: Building a behavioral four-factor model for China<br>(with X. Lian and Y. Liu), 2025, (the original version was written in 2021 and circulated under the title <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3928587" target="_blank">"A composite four-factor model in China"</a>)

 Permanent Working Papers
 ------